Food Security Dashboard

 Community data is collected through primary and secondary data sources.
 The primary data source is the Walkability and Food Access Survey.
 Secondary data sources include County Health Rankings and United Stated Drug Adminstration (USDA).

-Boone County has a 9% diabetes prevalence rate, which is the same as the state and national average.
+Boone County has a 11% diabetes prevalence rate, which is the same as the state.
+The national average is 10%, which is below the county and state’s prevalence.

-This graph depicts the price changes for consumer price index food-at-home categories from 2021 to 2024.
-Between 2022 and 2023, the annual food-at-home prices increased by 5% .
-The 20-year historical level of retail food price inflation is 2.5% per year.
-This shows the increase of price inflation in 2023.
-Price growth slowed in 2023 compared with 2022, when food-at-home prices rose by 11.4%.
-The only category to see a price decrease in 2023 was pork, at -1.2%.
+This graph depicts the price changes for consumer price index food-at-home categories from 2022 to 2025.
+Between 2023 and 2024, the annual food-at-home prices increased by 1.2% .
+The 20-year historical level of retail food price inflation is 2.6% per year.
+In 2024, the largest percent change was in eggs with an 8.5% increase compared to 1.4% in the previous year.

 Limited Access to Healthy Foods